viv-climber/viv-climber.github.io/about.md

 permalink: /about/
 ---

-I am a student interested in olympiad mathematics.
+I am Julio Vivas, a student interested in olympiad mathematics.

 This website collects notes, ideas, solutions, and insights that I find particularly elegant or useful.
+I hope you like it.